grt192/GRT2022/WRITEUP.md

 ```
 ##### [`IntakeSubsystem` L170-175](https://github.com/grt192/GRTCommandBased/blob/develop/src/main/java/frc/robot/subsystems/IntakeSubsystem.java#L170-L175)

 Initially, we experimented with using vision to detect balls and running rollers automatically from vision data, with driver input only designed to override the rollers if the detection failed.
-However, due to time constraints forcing the abandonment of vision ball detection, the driver override became the main way the rollers were controlled.
+However, due to time constraints forcing the abandoning of vision ball detection, the driver override became the main way the rollers were controlled.
 ```java
 public RunIntakeCommand(IntakeSubsystem intakeSubsystem, XboxController xboxController) {
     super(() -> {